mshcruz/SampleCarAdsDataAnalysis/README.md

 2. Use the sheet "Ads Sample Data" to specify the URL of the creative and its performance.
 3. Click on the menu "Car Ads Analysis Demo" > "Authorize Script" to give permission for the script to run.
 4. Click on the menu "Car Ads Analysis Demo" > "Analyze image's performance".
-   - On the first run, the script will add for the [Google Vision API](https://cloud.google.com/vision/) key.
+   - On the first run, the script will ask for the [Google Vision API](https://cloud.google.com/vision/) key.
 5. The script will generate new sheets with the performance data breakdown by objects, labels and words found in the images.

 ## Merits